The value of co-production

 • Data and material

-Access to the companies’ equipment and data
+Access to equipment and data in the business sector

 • Employee development